toasterparty/metroid-fool/spoiler.md

     - **Spirit**: It's an annoying room to reach
     - **Warrior**: Phazon Elite active
     - **Newborn**: Blocks require power bombs
+- I like to give players a lollipop after punching them in the face so you can have your Ship back and I upgraded it so it can fly to/from any elevator in any region

 ### Bosses